-If the new program combines two previously existing programs, it is not necessary to obtain external reviews of the program.
-If either part of a proposed dual degree program has not been previously registered, NYSED treats it as if it is a new program and requires that the University obtain evaluations from scholars at institutions outside of New York State.
-If either degree is at the doctoral level, the University must collect two external evaluations.
-If neither degree is at the doctoral level and at least one is a master's degree only one evaluation is needed.
+If the Columbia portion of the new program consists of a previously existing program, it is not necessary to obtain external reviews of the program.
+Otherwise, NYSED treats the proposal as if it were a new program and requires that the University obtain evaluations from scholars at institutions outside of New York State.
+If the Columbia degree is at the doctoral level, the University must collect two external evaluations.
+If it is a master's degree only one evaluation is needed.
 If both are bachelor's programs, there is no need for an external evaluation.

-While the Vice Provost formally requests the reviews, the originating units are responsible for identifying who should be asked.
+While the Vice Provost formally requests the reviews, the originating units are responsible for identifying who should be asked when they are required.
 A list of the questions covering the topics that should be included in the external review may be found by downloading the NYSED Evaluation Report Form for Program Proposals form.

 To avoid delays in NYSED's registration of the proposal, the program sponsor should inform the Vice Provost of the name(s) and institutional affiliation(s) of the outside evaluators while the proposal is still under review within the University.
 The Vice Provost will send the reviewer(s) a copy of the proposal along with the NYSED's instructions on the contents of the evaluation.
 The outsider reviewer(s) sends the evaluations to the Vice Provost with a copy to the program sponsors.
 Upon receiving the evaluation(s), the contact person for the new program prepares a response and forwards it to the Vice Provost for inclusion in the materials that will be sent to NYSED.